The Whipping Cult

 Mainstream religions tend to change their views to conform to society at large the same way the justice system and laws evolve with the times.
 As the views of society change and become more liberal, so do churches.
 It’s a slow process, and there are always going to be reactionaries, but religions adapt to the present often because it’s most reasonable to do so.
 Remember when the Pope went off script and acknowledged climate change even though there’s nothing about it in the Bible?
 That’s a case of a church leader being presented with evidence and adapting on his own.

 ANYWAY.
 After Ardith died on October 18, 1951, the national press was knocking on doors to interview members of the famous Whipping Cult.
-The term “brainwashed” had only been coined three years earlier, so while it wasn’t in wide use, it’s an adjective that reporters could have used when they met the woman known in news reports of the time as “Mrs. Luther Halvorson.”
+The term “brainwashed” had only been coined three years earlier, so while it wasn’t in wide use, it’s an adjective that reporters could have used when they met the woman known in news reports of the time only as “Mrs. Luther Halvorson.”

 8A78E456-132C-431A-8601-DF283AFD8395.JPG